Treehouse Campground: A Large Development in the Hills

 Treehouse Campground Location Aerial Photo.
 Courtesy of Tillamook County

+At the initial BOC hearing, it seems Treehouse Partners realized they would not be able to get an application approved without providing more solid details about this large commercial campground.
 They promised a geotechnical report, which was to be “underway soon.”
-They also said they had contracted for a wetland delineation, which is required by the Department of State Lands before any permit by that agency can be considered for this site.
+They also said they had contracted for a wetland delineation, required by the Department of State Lands.
 Treehouse also provided somewhat more detailed information on water and sanitation infrastructure.
-But BOC did not wait for all the required information to be provided: they voted unanimously for the campground without it, refusing to take this important evidence into consideration.
+But BOC did not wait for all the required information to be provided: they voted unanimously for the campground without it.
 Their rationale?
 As related in a June 3, 2022 Pacific Sun article, the Commissioners got the land use laws exactly backwards: they said the “rigorous standards” of the building permit is where all those issues like wetlands and geohazards should be addressed — not the conditional use permit.
 Unfortunately for the BOC, Oregon’s land use laws require that information during the land use discretionary decision-making process, which is the conditional use permit.
 The building permit is a later, non-land use, box-checking exercise once land use approval is in place.
 Conditional use permits can be appealed to the Land Use Board of Appeals (LUBA).
 Building permits, which require no discretionary approvals, cannot be.

 So ORCA appealed this strange conditional use permit decision to LUBA.
 Tillamook County, realizing they could not win the case, took a voluntary remand to rework their decision.
 At the remand hearing months later, Treehouse presented its wetland delineation and geohazard report, and Tillamook BOC, after a perfunctory consideration, re-approved the campground exactly as before.
 This is a textbook case of obeying the letter of the land use laws while entirely ignoring its spirit.